Chapter 4 – Permanent Bars to Good Moral Character (GMC)

-An applicant who has been convicted of murder at any time is permanently barred from establishing GMC for naturalization.
+An applicant who has been convicted of murder at any time is permanently barred from establishing good moral character (GMC) for naturalization.
 See 8 CFR 316.10(b)(1)(i).

 B. Aggravated Felony

 In 1996, Congress expanded the definition and type of offense considered an “aggravated felony” in the immigration context.
 See INA 101(a)(43).
 See the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA), Pub.
 L. 104-208 , 110 Stat.
 3009-546 (September 30, 1996).
 An applicant who has been convicted of an “aggravated felony” on or after November 29, 1990, is permanently barred from establishing GMC for naturalization.
 See 8 CFR 316.10(b)(1)(ii).

 While an applicant who has been convicted of an aggravated felony prior to November 29, 1990, is not permanently barred from naturalization, the officer should consider the seriousness of the underlying offense (aggravated felony) along with the applicant's present moral character in determining whether the applicant meets the GMC requirement.
 If the applicant's actions during the statutory period do not reflect a reform of his or her character, then the applicant may not be able to establish GMC.
 See 8 CFR 316.10(a)(2).